-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the System's basic financial statements.
-The Survivors Benefit Fund statement of changes in assets and liabilities and schedule of administrative expenses-contributions and expense are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the System's basic financial statements.
+The Survivors Benefit Fund statement of changes in assets and liabilities and schedule of administrative expensescontributions and expenses are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The Survivors Benefit Fund statement of changes in assets and liabilities and schedule of administrative expenses - contributions and expenses are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The Survivors Benefit Fund statement of changes in assets and liabilities and schedule of administrative expenses-contributions and expenses and investment expenses are the responsibility of management and were derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Survivors Benefit Fund statement of changes in assets and liabilities and the schedule of administrative expenses - contributions and expenses are fairly stated in all material respects in relation to the basic financial statements as a whole.
+In our opinion, the Survivors Benefit Fund statement of changes in assets and liabilities and the schedule of administrative expenses-contributions and expenses and investment expenses are fairly stated in all material respects in relation to the basic financial statements as a whole.